1969–90, Laureate Conductor

 d.
 New York, October 14, 1990

-Bernstein was also closely linked to the Vienna Philharmonic; the Israel Philharmonic, the London Symphony Orchestra, and Rome’s Santa Cecilia Academy.
+In total, Bernstein’s association with the Philharmonic spanned 47 years, 1,244 concerts, and 200-plus recordings.
+He was also closely linked to the Vienna Philharmonic, the Israel Philharmonic, the London Symphony Orchestra, and Rome’s Santa Cecilia Academy.
 He conducted at the Metropolitan Opera, La Scala, and the Vienna State Opera, taught at Brandeis University, and headed the conducting faculty at the Berkshire Music Center.

 Leonard Bernstein was multi-talented as a performer (his earliest aspirations were as a pianist), composer, conductor, lecturer, author, and teacher.
 He announced his retirement from conducting on October 9, 1990, and died at his apartment from a heart attack five days later.
 As his funeral procession moved through the streets of Manhattan, construction workers removed their hats and waved, calling out “Goodbye, Lenny.”